 To me at least, the real star here is the dressing, which incorporates my own (admittedly inauthentic) blend of Moroccan-inspired spices like ginger, cinnamon, cumin, and pepper to add that little extra zip to weekday lunches that I think we all could use in these last few weeks of the winter season.
 There’s no reason to stop at spring either; this is the type of year-round recipe I’m keeping around no matter the season.

-- 2 cup cooked wheat berries (or whole grain of choice, use gluten-free if needed)
+- 2 cup cooked wheat berries (or cooked grain of choice)